CoderJeffrey/T5-API/README.md

         - Trigger5.txt
     - Agenda3
 ```

-(to display the results of all paraphrased sentences)
+(Results of all paraphrased sentences)